thinkshout/thinkshout/careers/02-senior-software-engineer.md

 * You're a self-starter; you care about your development tools; you stay on top of new technologies and development best practices.
 * You don't mind spending time in the programming trenches.
 * You want to make a commitment to our team, work, community, and clients.
-* The ability to work onsite at our Portland, OR office.

 ### Compensation Package